wildlyinaccurate/bbc-news-slack/code-of-conduct.md

 * Deliberate intimidation
 * Sustained disruption of discussion
 * Continued one-on-one communication after requests to cease
-* Publication of non-harassing private communication
+* Unwanted publication of private communication
 * Intentionally or repeatedly referring to people in a way that rejects the validity of their gender identity; for instance, by using incorrect pronouns or forms of address (misgendering).
 * Microaggressions, which are small comments or questions, either intentional or unintentional, that marginalize people by communicating hostile, derogatory, or negative beliefs.
 Examples include:
 	* Patronizing language or behaviour